andipeng/Terrorist-Classification/README.md

 Using this new dataset, a random forest model was trained that classifies the actor responsible for an identified incident with up to 68% accuracy.

-This project makes no claim on the ability to forecast or predict future terrorist activity—rather, it is in-tended to highlight the importance of a machine learning approach that, when integrated with domain-area expertise, can augment study of complex social issues.
+This project makes no claim on the ability to forecast or predict future terrorist activity.
+Rather, it is intended to highlight the importance of a machine learning approach that, when integrated with domain-area expertise, can augment study of complex social issues.